fferegrino/presentpy-jupyter/README.md

 A JupyterLab extension.

-This extension is composed of a Python package named `presentpy_jupyter` for the server extension and a NPM package named `presentpy_js` for the frontend extension.
+This extension is composed of a Python package named `presentpy_jupyter` for the server extension and a NPM package named `presentpy_jupyter` for the frontend extension.

 ## Requirements